Updated: Oct 1

 Since the 18th century, Gibraltar has been a symbol of British naval strength, and it is commonly known in that context as “the Rock.”

-The official language of Gibraltar is English and is used by the government and in schools.
+The official language of Gibraltar is English which is used by the government and in schools.

 Most locals are bilingual, also speaking Spanish.
 However, because of the varied mix of ethnic groups that reside there, other languages are also spoken.